homestar92/ring-lardner-transcriptions/Where Do You Get That Noise.md

 "You never knowed her name," says Cap.
 "You never knowed nothin'!
 We traded nothin' to get you and we got stung at that.
 If you want your unconditional release, all you got to do is ask for it.
 And if you don't want it I'll get waivers on you and send you down South where you can be amongst the brunettes.
 We ain't got no room on this club for a ball player that don't know nothin' on no subject.
 You're just as smart about baseball as you are about women.
 It's a wonder your head don't have a blow-out!
 If a torpedo hit a boat you was on and you was the only one drownded, the captain'd send a wireless: 'Everybody saved!'"

 Cap broke a few dishes gettin' up from the table and beat it out o' the room.

 Hawley was still settin', with his mouth wide open, lookin' at his prunes.
 After a wile I and Carey got up and left him.

 "He ain't a bad fella," I says when we was outside.
 "He don't mean nothin'.
 It looks to me like a raw deal you're handin' him."

-"I don't care how it looks to you or anybody else,” says Carey.
+"I don't care how it looks to you or anybody else," says Carey.
 "I still got a chancet to lead this league in hittin' and I ain't goin' to be talked out of it."

 "Do you think you'll hit when he's gone?"

 "You bet I'll hit!" says Carey.

 Cap ast for waivers on Hawley, and Pittsburgh claimed him.

 "I wisht it had of been some other club," he says to me.
 "That's another o' them burgs where the smoke and cinders kills your battin'."